microsoft/fluentui/rfcs/react-components/convergence/long-term-support-plan.md

 We should add pointers from the wiki FAQ back to the README.MD for each version.

+We should consider documentation similar to Node JS [previous releases](https://nodejs.org/en/about/previous-releases).

+- ACTIVE = active development in main (always LTS)
+- MAINTENANCE = only critical bug fixes
+- EOL = frozen code, no changes possible

 #### Retire v7

 We should announce an end-of-life to v7.
 Proposed: June 30th, 2024.
 We would [lock the branch from any changes](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches#lock-branch), disable and archive any build pipelines, and replace public documentation sites with a redirect to a notice that v7 is retired.